its-just-ui/just-ui/docs/CI-CD.md

 1. **NPM Token**: Add `NPM_TOKEN` secret in repository settings
    - Go to [npmjs.com](https://www.npmjs.com/) → Click your avatar → Access Tokens
    - Click "Generate New Token" → "Classic Token"
-   - Select type: "Automation" (for CI/CD)
+   - Select type: "Automation" (recommended for CI/CD)
+   - Token permissions: "Read and Write"
    - Copy the token (starts with `npm_`)
    - In GitHub: Settings → Secrets and variables → Actions → New repository secret
-   - Name: `NPM_TOKEN`
+   - Name: `NPM_TOKEN` (exactly as shown)
-   - Value: paste your npm token
+   - Value: paste your npm token (no quotes, no extra spaces)
+   - Important: Make sure the token has publish permissions for the package

 2. **Branch Protection**: Recommended settings for main branch
    - Require PR reviews